Txuritan/meteors/README.md

 Q: Why does this exist?

-A: I needed  a `actix-web` like server library, I also wanted to mess around with unstable features.
+A: I needed a lightweight `actix-web` like server library, I also wanted to mess around with unstable features.